Skip to content

 KYC Onboarding Specification

-A comprehensive KYC onboarding specification by Rakesh Waghela — from mobile OTP to first trade in 24-72 hours
+A comprehensive KYC onboarding specification by Rakesh Waghela — Technology & Product Consultant

 Welcome to the KYC (Know Your Customer) onboarding specification.
 If you are new to the firm, this is the single most important system you need to understand.
 Every customer who wants to buy their first share, place their first F&O order, or simply open a demat account must pass through this gateway.
 Think of it as the bridge that transforms a stranger on the internet into a verified, regulation-compliant client who is authorized to trade on Indian stock exchanges.
 By the time you finish reading these docs, you will understand exactly how that transformation happens — from the moment a user enters their mobile number to the moment their signed application reaches NSE, BSE, CDSL, and NSDL.

-A complete technical specification for stock broking KYC onboarding — covering a 9-screen mobile-first user journey, 25+ vendor integrations, 8 parallel batch pipelines, maker-checker admin workflow, and full SEBI (Securities and Exchange Board of India) / KRA (KYC Registration Agency) / CKYC (Central KYC) regulatory compliance.
-Built for an Indian stock broking firm enabling individual customers to go from mobile OTP (One-Time Password) to first trade in 24-72 hours.
+A complete technical specification for stock broking KYC onboarding — covering the regulatory data collection workflow, identity verification via government sources, batch submissions to KRA/CKYC/exchanges/depositories, maker-checker admin workflow, and full SEBI (Securities and Exchange Board of India) / KRA (KYC Registration Agency) / CKYC (Central KYC) regulatory compliance.
+Built for an Indian stock broking firm enabling individual customers to complete KYC onboarding and begin trading.

 Whether you are building features, integrating vendors, or answering compliance queries, there is a reading path for you.